Anti B ullying

 - The school’s life curriculum which encompasses PSHE, RSE, mental health and well-being.

 A children’s version of the anti-bullying policy is displayed in every classroom.

 Our Strategy for Dealing with Bullying

-Step 1 - When a child reports an incident of bullying behaviour it will then be passed to that child's class teacher to deal with.
-The class teacher will record details of the bullying behaviour on SIMMS.
-If a child has used prejudice, offensive or inappropriate language their parents will be informed.
-Staff will question children involved and speak to any witnesses.
-The child who is being bullied will be given support if needed.
+Step 1 – When a child reports an incident of bullying behaviour it should be then passed to that child’s class teacher to deal with.
+Details of bullying behaviour should be recorded on CPOMS.
+If a child has used prejudice, offensive or inappropriate language their parents should always be informed.
+Staff should use questioning strategies to understand the nature of the incident and speak to any witnesses.
+Ensure that the child who is bullied feels that they are believed and is given support if needed.

-Step 2 - If the incident of bullying has happened more than once, by the same child or has been aimed at the same child, then this will be reported to the Deputy Headteacher.
-The Deputy Headteacher and the class teacher will speak with all children involved.
-The class teacher will keep a record of all incidents and the child being bullied will be given a diary to record incidents.
-The Deputy Headteacher and class teacher will check on a weekly basis to see if the bullying behaviour has improved.
-The children will be told if the behaviour has not improved then their parents will be informed.
+Step 2 – If the incident of bullying has happened more than once, by the same child or has been aimed at the same child, then this should be reported to the Deputy Headteacher.
+The Deputy Headteacher and the class teacher will speak to all children involved.
+The child or children being bullied will be given a diary to record incidents and the class teacher will keep a record of all incidents.
+The children involved will be told that this behaviour is being monitored regularly and the Class teacher and Deputy Headteacher will check on a weekly basis as to whether the bullying behaviour has improved.
+The children will be told that if it has not then parents will be informed.

-Step 3 - If the incidents of bullying continue then both parents will be informed, and incidents will continue to be logged.
+Step 3 - If the incidents of bullying continue then both parents will be informed.
+Incidents will continue to be logged.
 Analysis of the incidents of bullying will help determine appropriate sanctions and support which is needed.
-For example if bullying behaviour takes place during break times then the child bullying will be excluded from break times.
-If any child involved needs nurture or relationship support then this will be put in place either through staff in school or outside agencies.
-Regular communication with children and parents involved will continue, plus the Headteacher will be informed of all incidents and communications.
+For example if the bullying behaviour takes place during break times then the child bullying will be excluded from break times.
+If either child needs nurture or relationship support then this will be put in place either in school or by involving outside agencies.
+Regular communication with children and parents involved will continue.
+The Headteacher will also be informed of all incidents and communications.